-This line of thinking is usually a symptomatic of rigid quantitative thinking.
-People who think along such lines refuse to account for obvious qualitative factors which drive the market.
+This line of thinking is usually symptomatic of rigid quantitative thinking.
+People who think along such lines refuse to account for obvious qualitative factors that drive the market.
 This problem doesn’t just plague entrepreneurs.
-Big companies today don’t account for qualitative factors during new product development.
+Big companies today don’t account for qualitative factors either.

-In this piece, we lay down reasons why qualitative data is essential for new product development.
+In this piece, we lay down the reasons why qualitative data is essential for new product development.

 Comparison between Qualitative and Quantitative Data

 Before delving into the role of qualitative data in new product development, let’s first understand its difference with quantitative data.

 By definition, qualitative and quantitative data stand poles apart.
 Qualitative data is an exploration of all things about a product that are not quantifiable.
 These are typically things which are one cannot express through metrics.
 Quantitative data, on the other hand, refers to everything quantifiable.

 The table below gives a more complete idea about the differences between qualitative and quantitative research.

 |1.||Involves the creation of a theory or a hypotheses||Involves the testing of a theory based on available data|

 |2.||Generally expressed in words without the use of numbers or data since it involves unquantifiable observations||Is expressed through the use of graphs and other pictorial representations because it is driven by numbers|